June 9: Science of Crime – Firearms

 The Firearms/Toolmarks Detail is responsible for firearms and tool mark examinations and the use of the National Integrated Ballistics Information Network or NIBIN database.

-This program takes place in the Goodman Room on the Museum’s third floor.
+This program takes place in the Organized Crime Today exhibit on the Museum’s first floor.